Royal Wedding: Prince William's Ceremony Duration Revealed

 shunbridal

-The newly-wed couple departed the Abbey to the sound of the Abbey bells and cheers from the crowds.
+The couple departed Westminster Abbey to the sound of the Abbey bells and cheers from the crowds.
+The Abbey's Company of Ringers rang a full peal of 5,000 changes, lasting three hours.

-The bridal party, which had spent the night at the Goring Hotel, left for the ceremony in the former number one state Rolls-Royce Phantom VI at 10.52 am, in time for the service to begin at 11.00 am.
+The bridal party, which had spent the night at the Goring Hotel, left for Westminster Abbey at 10.52 am in the former number one state Rolls-Royce Phantom VI.
+The service began at 11.00 am.

 Frequently asked questions

-The wedding ceremony started at 11 am and finished at 12.15 pm.
+The wedding ceremony lasted for about an hour and a quarter.
+The service started at 11 am and ended at 12.15 pm.

 Written by